 The Air Max Tailwind 7 is good at responding, but not exceptional.
 The main factor in determining responsiveness tends to be the midsole.
 EVA foam is the primary component of the midsole in this case, which has solid, though not amazing responsiveness.
 Heavier shoes often tend to be a bit less responsive, and the Tailwind 7 adheres to this pattern.
 That said, the responsiveness is still solid and very usable in the Tailwind 7.

 The support in the Tailwind 7 is probably a bit stronger than most common trainers today, which generally lean toward the more minimalist

 side.
 Mostly this is because of the Air Max pods in the midsole, which add cushioning to each stride and help to prevent bad twists or sprains.
 The main upper contribution is its solid design, but again, the lack of overlays hurts a bit in terms of support.
 Overall though, support throughout the Tailwind 7 is strong mainly because of the midsole and upper.

 Similar to many running shoes in today's market, the Tailwind 7 is quite usable on pretty much all commonly ran on terrains.
-Performance will likely be greatest on city terrains such as sidewalks or roads however.
+The performance will likely be greatest on city terrains such as sidewalks or roads, however.
 The shoe also should be totally usable in rain

 , but they are not fully waterproof, so some caution should definitely be used.